False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Regulatory Requirements for Marketing Medical Devices

 State consumer protection acts offer some additional oversight and method for persons seeking legal redress for alleged harms by device manufacturers but are limited by federal preemption clauses in the FFDCA (Byrd, 2019; Congressional Research Service, 2013).
-Also relevant are nongovernmental—organizational or practice-specific policies for using and reviewing materials and marketing activities by medical device manufacturers, health care professional codes of ethics (professional self-regulation), and industry self-regulation with oversight activities by the National Advertising Division (NAD).
+Also relevant are nongovernmental—organizational or practice-specific policies for use and review of materials and marketing activities by medical device manufacturers, healthcare professional codes of ethics (professional self-regulation), and industry self-regulation with oversight activities by the National Advertising Division (NAD).

 Key Definitions